veldurai1985/Assignment/README.md

     > **“Without a sense of purpose, no company, either public or private, can achieve its full potential"**  - Larry Fink, CEO of Blackrock

     One of the huge shifts in the corporation is the preference of the employees to work for a company that have a social and environmental purpose.
-In 2014 IBM institute study, Desire to work for corporation that supports social and environment was the second on the list of career goal.
+In 2014 IBM institute study, Desire to work for corporation that supports social and environment was second on the list of career goal.

     It is important to note that Benevity is the first certified B Corps in Canada.
 The company has over 2 million users around the world and it processed over 2 billion dollars in donation and 10 million hours of volunteering time to 150,000 charities.
 Apart from that it holds almost 2 million charities and platform is available in 17 languages.